*Post contains affiliate links. This means I will earn a very small percentage of for the sale of that item.

 In terms of the amount I was consuming, it was pretty much the same as before I started IF.
 The only difference was the timing of when I started eating and when I stopped eating.

-Honestly, all I really did was eliminate breakfast and late night snacks in the first year.
+Honestly, all I really did was eliminate breakfast and late-night snacks in the first year and saw some pretty amazing results.
+Crazy!

 I was really concerned about working out in the fasted state.
-So much so that I didn’t work out fasted during my first year of IF.
+I was so concerned that I didn’t work out completely fasted during my first year of IF!
 I would “dirty” my fast every morning with a pre-workout drink before my workouts.
-In the early stages of IF I seriously could not wrap my head around working out in a fasted state.
+In the “clean fasting world” that’s a big no-no, but I could not wrap my head around working out in a fasted state.
+I mean, skipping breakfast, sure!, but working out without a fuel supplement?
+That’s blasphemy, no?!
+The workout gods would strike me down!!

 MUST READ: When can I workout while intermittent fasting?